microsoft/Semi-supervised-learning/README.md

 ## Introduction

-USB is a Pytorch-based Python package for Semi-Supervised Learning (SSL).
-It is easy-to-use/extend, affordable, and comprehensive for developing and evaluating SSL algorithms.
+**USB** is a Pytorch-based Python package for Semi-Supervised Learning (SSL).
+It is easy-to-use/extend, *affordable* to small groups, and comprehensive for developing and evaluating SSL algorithms.
 USB provides the implementation of 14 SSL algorithms based on Consistency Regularization, and 15 tasks for evaluation from CV, NLP, and Audio domain.

 <p align="right">(<a href="#top">back to top</a>)</p>